 Page Speed Checks & Improvements

-- Choosing a good Web hosting company.
+- Choosing a reliable Web hosting company.

 - Improve server response time.

-- Minification of HTML, Javascript, and CSS.
+- Minification of HTML, JavaScript, and CSS.

 - Eliminate render-blocking resources.